DevMiser/Lumina_Frame/README.md

 - Obtain the necessary hardware — listed below
 - Create an OpenAI account and obtain your personal secret API key
+- Create a Google account and obtain your Gemini API key
 - Create a PicoVoice account and obtain your personal secret access key
 - Create an OpenWeather account and obtain your personal API key
 - Follow the steps below to prepare your Raspberry Pi 4 and install the software
+- 3D print the frame with integrated speakerphone holder (optional)

 ---